About Us

 TO BE A PEOPLE WHO ARE INVITING, AND A PLACE WHERE PEOPLE FEEL INVITED.

 Our God is an inviting God.
 So much so that he would enter our world in human flesh.
 Jesus “contextualized” himself within human history so that humanity could really and personally know him.
-So great was his invitation.
+He inhabited himself with us.
+So great was his invitation!

 As a church we want to extend the invitation of our God.
 We want to help people know him!